 What she saw was final.
 As if she were at the edge of a flat dark body of water that stretched on and on.
 Cold, level water.
 Looking out at such dark, cold, level water, and knowing that it was all there was.

-Finally, a Self-revelation about the nature of life itself (specifically the root of alcoholism):
+Finally, an epiphany about the nature of life itself (specifically the root of alcoholism):

 It wasn’t the drinking that was responsible.
 Drinking, needing to drink—that was just some sort of distraction, like everything else, from the thing that was waiting, no matter what, all the time.